 Environmental issues such as water pollution (as a result of agricultural and industrial runoffs, etc.), land degradation which often leads to desertification, poor climatic conditions (including severe droughts), etc. continue to threaten several lives in Ethiopia today.

 Poor governance, rampant corruption, lawlessness, etc. remain some of the top issues facing Ethiopia today.
-Just like in most other African countries, political figures in Ethiopia today are very corrupt with little or no experience at all.
-Poor governance, corruption, political instability, etc., also drive investors away.
+Just like in most other African countries, political figures in Ethiopia today are very corrupt with little to no experience at all.
+The poor government policies, corruption, political instability, etc., unfortunately drive investors away.